Please see below a list of our most frequently asked questions.

 More information

 Our school has a compulsory school uniform which aims to encourage a sense of identity, belonging and pride in children.
-The outfit is colourful, comfortable and practical to wear.

 A uniform list is sent out with school admission instructions.
 The Fulham Prep Parents' Association organises second-hand uniform sales several times a year.